-Part 4.
+Solution 6.
 Check Apple Mobile Device USB Driver

 Step 1: Close iTunes and connect your iPhone to the computer.
-Once done, click Windows icon to enter Control Panel and then to "Device Manager";
+Once done, click the Windows icon to enter Control Panel and then to "Device Manager";

 Step 2: Locate "System devices" and choose "Universal Serial Bus controllers".
 From this option, the "Apple Mobile Device USB Driver" item should be presented with you;

-Step 3: Suppose you see a yellow or red indicator on it, click to uninstall it and then reinstall it.
+Step 3: Suppose you see a yellow or red indicator on it, click to uninstall it, and then reinstall it.
 Remember to test if iTunes can recognize your iPhone in recovery mode after the performance.

-Part 5.
+Solution 7.
 Put iPhone into DFU Mode

-Provided none of the previous methods have a positive effect on the problem of iPhone in recovery mode not detected by iTunes, try manually putting your iPhone into DFU mode to bypass such trouble.
+Provided none of the previous methods have a positive effect on the problem of the iPhone in recovery mode not detected by iTunes, try manually putting your iPhone into DFU mode to bypass such trouble.
 To get the iPhone into DFU mode, please open iTunes if on a Mac running macOS Mojave and a PC or open "Finder" if on a Mac running macOS Catalina and connect iPhone with your computer, then do as follows.

 Step 3: Next, go on holding the "Side" button and press the "Volume Down" button at the same time for about 5 seconds.
-Now, please let the "Side" button go but keep "Volume Down" button held until the iPhone shows up in iTunes.
+Now, please let the "Side" button go but keep the "Volume Down" button held until the iPhone shows up in iTunes.

-iPhone 7 and 7 Plus: Press and hold the "Power" and "Volume Down" buttons for 8 seconds.
-After that, continue holding down the "Volume Down" button while releasing the "Power" button until your iPhone is detected by iTunes.
+Step 2: After that, continue holding down the "Volume Down" button while releasing the "Power" button until your iPhone is detected by iTunes.

-iPhone 6 and older: Hold down the "Power" button and "Home" button simultaneously.
-About 8 seconds later, release the "Power" button and keep pressing the "Home" button until iPhone appears in iTunes.
+Step 2: About 8 seconds later, release the "Power" button and keep pressing the "Home" button until iPhone appears in iTunes.